corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Transforming

-To create a transformer class make sure to only keep the transaction IDs of each record.
-Transformer classes need to implement the `VaultNamedQueryStateAndRefTransformer<T, R>` interface.
-The `<T>` is the type of results returned from the database, in this case `TestState` and `<R>` is the type to transform the results into and to have transaction IDs which are `Strings`.
+To create a transformer class, make sure to only keep the transaction IDs of each record.
+Transformer classes must implement the `VaultNamedQueryStateAndRefTransformer<T, R>` interface.
+The `<T>` is the type of results returned from the database, which in this case is `TestState`, `<R>` is the type to transform the results into, and transaction IDs should be `Strings`.

 This interface has one function: